SincerelyBrittany/careers-personal-brand-building/README.md

 ## Assignment

-Following your first meeting with your coach, your coach will send you an online presence self-assessment.
+Following your first meeting with your coach, your coach will send you an online presence self-assessment so you can work together to ensure your personal brand positions you well for your first dev job.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-personal-brand-building'>careers personal brand building</a> on Learn.co and start learning to code for free.</p>